gradio-app/gradio/guides/05_tabular_data_science_and_plots/creating_a_realtime_dashboard_from_google_sheets.md

     return pd.read_csv(csv_url)
 ```

-3. We've made the data query a function, which means that, it's easy to display it real-time using the the `gr.DataFrame` component, or plot it real-time using the `gr.LinePlot` component.
+3. We've made the data query a function, which means that it's easy to display it real-time using the the `gr.DataFrame` component, or plot it real-time using the `gr.LinePlot` component (of course, depending on the data, a different plot may be appropriate).
 To do this, we just pass the function into the respective components, and set the `every` parameter based on how frequently (in seconds) we would like the component to refresh.
 Here's the Gradio code:

 ```py
 import gradio as gr